Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 To confuse domination with righteousness.

-But perhaps the republic works best when we resist that temptation.

-When Christians remain fully Christian.
+Perhaps the republic works best when we resist that temptation — when Christians remain fully Christian, Muslims fully Muslim, Jews fully Jewish, atheists fully free to dissent, and everyone equally protected under law.

-Muslims fully Muslim.

-Jews fully Jewish.

-Atheists fully free to dissent.

-And everyone equally protected under law.

 Not because truth does not matter.